SWEET NOTES ON Jazz in Detroit!!

 CLICK BELOW For the FREE CONCERT!
 Vincent York on INTERNATIONAL JAZZ DAY.

-Other EVENTS are on the APRIL was JAMming Page.
+Other EVENTS are on the JAMming w/ JAZZistry Page ... and below

 THESE JAMming EVENTS are still available, CLICK the square to get there!